Royal Palm Golf and Country Club

 The Royal Palm Golf and Country Club (RPGCC) is a golf course and social club complex in Lahore, Punjab, Pakistan.
 It is located on the Canal Bank Road in Lahore.
 It was previously owned by the Pakistan Railways and called the Pakistan Railways Golf Club.
 In 2001, the club was sold by Pakistan Railways to the current management and renamed as the Royal Palm Golf and Country Club.
 It is a national and international sports venue.
-As of 2013 memberships were the equivalent of $8,000.
+As of 2013, membership cost the equivalent of $8,000.

-In 2004, a large group of Bollywood personalities from India, including Akshay Kumar, Shilpa Shetty and Sajid Khan, were hosted at an event at the club during their visit to Lahore.
+In 2004, a large group of Bollywood personalities from India, including actors Akshay Kumar, Shilpa Shetty and Sajid Khan, were hosted at an event at the club during their visit to Lahore.